anpanring/ScrapingProject/README.md

   * Source of data (Yelp/Tripadvisor)

 ## How to run
+Download the project.
 From within the project directory, use the command ./reviewscrape with these three parameters in the following order:
 1. Source: options are either -yelp for Yelp or -ta for Tripadvisor
 2. Number of results: any number that is divisible by 10, under 100, and not 0.